MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/Get-InstalledModule.md

 # Get-InstalledModule

 ## SYNOPSIS
-Gets installed modules on a computer.
+Gets a list of modules on the computer that were installed by PowerShellGet.

 ## SYNTAX